henriqueguarneri/anisotroPy/README.rst

 The code suport anisotropic coordinate transformation over metric coordinate systems.
 The implementation details are available in Guarneri (2017).

-AnisotroPy is the base for the Qgis Plug-in, further details are available in https://github.com/henriqueguarneri/qgis-anyform-plugin.
+AnisotroPy is the base for the Qgis Plug-in AnyForm, further details are available in https://github.com/henriqueguarneri/qgis-anyform-plugin.

+It can be used in a variaty of scenarios.
+It has be used to align river bathymetric anisotropy for interpolations in the transformed coordinate system (Thomas, 2015) and for linear interpolation of water levels along river channels (Guarneri, 2015)

 AnisotroPy uses the BSD 3-Clause License.